 Eric: You talk about makeup but of course Newt famously carries around a doll she named Casey.
 It served a particularly haunting purpose by being the only thing left behind after her abduction of course just staring life at lifelessly upward through the water but unlike most dolls depicted in films with children of course it consisted only of a head.
 Was there a reason behind the scenes for Newt who’s basically the survivor of this incredibly traumatic thing that’s gone on with death to basically be carrying around a severed head for emotional support?
 Or was it more of a technical issue with the props department?

 Well let me just tell you I couldn’t wait.
 I finally got rid of that head because know what a pain it was carrying that.
 It was kind of awkward to carry around the neck.
-If you watch the scene with my family when my dad comes back with the Alien on his face, my brother and I were having the argument I’m hitting him with a doll and that’s actually Casey.
+If you watch the scene with my family when my dad comes back with the Alien on his face, my brother and I were having an argument.
+I’m hitting him with a doll and that’s actually Casey.
 Then what it is like, a child has her favorite doll or whatever and throughout everything that happened to me on the colony the head was all that was left of Casey.

 Eric: That was very much a deliberate decision and I was rewatching just the scenes you were in today as a refresher.
 That just occurred even after so many viewings of that film and even then until you mentioned it I hadn’t twigged that she’s got the doll as a whole piece in the tractor.